hoanghuydang/osticket-prereqs/README.md

   - In the Windows VM search in the bottom left "ISS" and right click it and "Run as administrator"
   - Click on "PHP Manager" and "Register new PHP Version"
   - Browse --> PHP Folder --> php-cgi then select that file
-  - Go back to ISS and click "restart" near the green icon on the left
+  - Go back to ISS and click "restart" near the green icon on the right
 </p>
 <br />